 Once again, just mix some cooked mashed potatoes with other tasty treats before serving them to your chickens.
 They’ll love anything that tastes well mixed into their favorite treat.

-If you want more nutritional value than just plain mashed potatoes, add some cooked egg yolk to the mix for a big protein boost that even picky hens will eat.
+If you want more nutritional value than just plain mashed potatoes, add some cooked egg yolk to the mix for a significant protein boost that even picky eaters will enjoy.

 Baked Potatoes

-You can feed your chickens leftover baked potato, but it should not be given in large amounts, as this food item is rather high in phosphorus and low in calcium.
+You can feed your chickens leftover baked potatoes, but it should not be given in large amounts, as this food item is rather high in phosphorus and low in calcium.

-It’s sometimes a good idea to mash it up with some other ingredients before serving it to your hens.
+It’s sometimes a good idea to mix it with other ingredients before serving it to your hens.

 How Many Potatoes Can You Give Your Chickens?

-The recommended daily intake for chickens is between 500 and 1000 mg/kg, but the average whole potato contains around 742 mg/kg.
+The recommended daily intake for chickens is between 500 and 1000 mg/kg; however, the average whole potato contains approximately 742 mg/kg.

 If you give your chickens an entire potato, they will be consuming more phosphorus than recommended.
-Please don’t let them gorge themselves on potatoes if they’re getting ready to produce eggs.
+Please don’t let them gorge themselves on potatoes if they’re preparing to lay eggs.

-They also shouldn’t have too many of these treats throughout the week, as too much of anything isn’t a good thing for any living being.
+They also shouldn’t have too many of these treats throughout the week, as too much of anything is not good for any living being.
 Per chicken, you can give it a couple of slices or chunks the size of a golf ball.

 Also read: Best egg laying chickens